Ed Sullivan Theater: CBS Studio 50

 The onetime Hammerstein's Theatre was converted for television in 1949, and it became CBS-TV Studio 50.
 The modifications included the addition of camera runways.
 Shielded television cameras had to be developed due to strong magnetic interference from equipment at a neighboring subway substation.
 With the conversion of Studio 50 to television use, the auditorium ceiling was painted white.
-By January 1950, Studio 50 was being used exclusively for television broadcasts and AM-TV simulcasts.
+By January 1950, Studio 50 was being used exclusively for television broadcasts and AM radio-television simulcasts.
 The first TV show to be broadcast from Studio 50 was Arthur Godfrey's Monday prime-time show Arthur Godfrey's Talent Scouts, which had simulcast on radio and TV since December 6, 1948.
 The next production to air from Studio 50 was The Jackie Gleason Show, which commenced in September 1952.
 Toast of the Town (later renamed The Ed Sullivan Show), hosted by newspaper columnist and impresario Ed Sullivan, relocated to Studio 50 in January 1953 because its previous quarters at the Maxine Elliott Theatre were too small.